adi868/Friend-Finder/README.md

 # Friend-Finder
 This full-stack site will take in results from your users' surveys, then compare their answers with those from other users.
-The application will then display the name and picture of the user with the best overall match.
+The application will then display the name and picture of the user with the best overall friendship match!

 ## Technologies
-* Javascript
+* JavaScript
-* Node JS
+* Node.js
 * HTML5
 * CSS
 * Animate.css
 * Express
 * Path
 * Heroku
-* Various NPM Packages
+* NPM Packages